 Barn and Patio Bistro

-Calamus Winery Patio and Barn Bistro
+Calamus Winery Patio and Barn Bistro is closed of the season.

 Great weather joins us on our 2-level patio overlooking Balls Falls and our vineyards.
 Inclement weather you will be seating in our 100-year-old barn Loft, or enjoy in our covered crush pad barn in front of our waterfall.